 The problem is that an ever-warmer future means polar bears will have less and less access to their seal prey, so the rate at which bears die from malnutrition/starvation will increase.
 So, regardless of the proximate cause of this bear’s condition, this heart-wrenching footage provides us with a warning about the future.

-Hunters from First Nations communities on Baffin Island were also skeptical over whether to link the bear’s condition with climate change; Eric Ootoovak, the vice-chair of the Mittimatalik Hunters and Trappers Organization, said of the bear:
+Hunters from Inuit communities on Baffin Island were also skeptical over whether to link the bear's condition with climate change; Eric Ootoovak, the vice-chair of the Mittimatalik Hunters and Trappers Organization, said of the bear:

 You can really tell he’s sick.
 He's not starving.
 If he was starving, he'd be able to move a bit more than that.